ksasdk/ksasdk.github.io/privacy_policy_loan_calculators.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at ksasdk@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact me at ksasdk@gmail.com.